winter991/missing_ingredients/README.md

 missing_ingredients
 ===================

-tracker to figure out what ingredients I need to buy for a given recipe
+tracker to figure out what ingredients are missing for a given recipe
+goal: teach myself rails